DefectDojo/django-DefectDojo/readme-docs/DOCKER.md

 ```

 ## Create credentials on the fly
-* you can generate a Certificate on the fly (without valid domainname etc.)
+* You can generate a Certificate on the fly (without valid domainname etc.)

 * Run defectDojo with:
 ```